LanceAbuan/C-Sharp-Discord-Bot/README.md

-# SuperAmazingIHOPBot
+# C-Sharp
-Discord bot for me and my friends.
-Plays music and am planning on adding more functions.
-Cannot queue songs, but runs rapidly.
-Feel free to ask me for a link to invite it, speed was the goal for this.
-Feel free to message me for suggestions on what to add, I am always open.
+Discord bot originally meant for a handful of servers, but increasing features and how many servers it can support is on the road map.
+>help is the main command that will populate an embedded message visually presenting how to use the bot.
+I'm open to suggestions, and message my business email if you wish to join this project or simply have a suggestion.